piotro888/vscode-discord-rich-presence/README.md

 * `discord.timerdisable` - Disable timer/elapsed time field (updates workspace settings)

 ## Building
 Clone repository and use `npm install`.
-Debugging already configured for VSCode in `launch.json`.
+Debugging and start already configured for VSCode in `launch.json`.
 Open in VSCode workspace and run configuration `Run Extension`.

 ## Upcoming features
 * Support for more extensions